TIBCOSoftware/snappydata/docs/install/upgrade.md

 6. Reconfigure your cluster using the locator, lead, and server configuration files you backed up in step 1.

-7. To ensure that the restore script (restore.sh) copies files back to their original locations, make sure that the disk files are available at the original location before restarting the cluster with the latest version of SnappyData.
+7. To ensure that the restore script (restore.sh) copies files back to their original locations, make sure that the disk files are available at the original location.
+Follow the relevant steps from the next two sections before restarting the cluster with the latest version of SnappyData.

 ## Upgrading to SnappyData 1.3.1 from 1.0.1 or Earlier Versions